Noël Coward Theatre: Early years, 1903–1919

 The New was the second of the three theatres in St Martin's Lane.
-The Trafalgar Square (now the Duke of York's) opened in 1892 and the London Coliseum in 1904.
+The Trafalgar Square (now the Tom Stoppard Theatre, formerly the Duke of York's) opened in 1892 and the London Coliseum in 1904.
 The actor-manager Charles Wyndham, who had been based at the Criterion Theatre for more than twenty years, moved in 1899 to the larger Wyndham's Theatre which he commissioned in Charing Cross Road.
 To build Wyndham's, he had been obliged to buy a larger parcel of land than he required, and in 1901 he was in negotiations to sell the area he did not need.
 When negotiations fell through, he decided to build another theatre on the vacant site.
 This plot fronting on St Martin's Lane is bounded on one side by St Martin's Court, which also runs behind the theatre.
 While the theatre was in planning and then under construction it was referred to simply as "the new theatre", and the name stuck.
 The street adjacent to it is called New Row.